Ancient Vessels

 KON TIKI

-The Kon Tiki raft was built as a copy of a prehistoric South American vessel.
+The Kon Tiki was built as a copy of a prehistoric South American vessel.
 The raft left Callao in Peru on 28th of April 1947 and landed on the island of Raroia in Polynesia after 101 days.
 This successful voyage of 4,300 miles proved that the islands in Polynesia were within the range of this type of prehistoric South American vessel.

 Kon Tiki

 The expedition was a result of the theory that Thor Heyerdahl had been pondering ever since his stay on Fatu Hiva: this group of islands in the South Pacific could not have been populated solely by peoples from the west.
 It must also have been populated by indigenous South Americans.
-Among the circumstantial evidence Heyerdahl pointed to, was the story of Kon-Tiki Viracocha, a native chief who, legend has it, sailed west from Peru into the sunset on a large balsawood raft.
+Among the circumstantial evidence Heyerdahl pointed to, was the story of Kon Tiki Viracocha, a native chief who, legend has it, sailed west from Peru into the sunset on a large balsawood raft.

 Heyerdahl recruited a crew of five well-qualified men.
 Thor’s criteria in choosing crew members were that they all possess unwavering courage as well as one unique qualification, indispensable for the expedition.
 They are Knut Haugland, Bengt Danielsson, Erik Hesselberg, Torstein Raaby and Herman Watzinger.
 Together they traveled to Ecuador to procure balsa timber for the raft and then on to Peru to build it.
 They constructed the raft out of balsa logs and other native materials in an indigenous style as recorded in illustrations by Spanish conquistadores.